3 Day Mount Rainier National Park Itinerary + Guide

 Two days in Mount Rainier

 With less than three days in Mount Rainier, you can still see and do a lot, but you’ll basically just have to eliminate one day from our itinerary above.
 We would recommend removing day 3 (Mowich Lake) and spending time in Paradise and Sunrise, which we think are the best parts of Mount Rainier.
-But, if you are looking for spending the day in somewhere a bit less crowded, you can spend one day in Mowich Lake and one day in either Sunrise or Paradise.
+But, if you are looking to spend the day somewhere a bit less crowded, you can spend one day in Mowich Lake and one day in either Sunrise or Paradise.

 If you get really early starts, you might be able to squeeze in all three days from our 3 day Mount Rainier itinerary into just two days.
 Spend one day in Paradise (without going to Ohanapecosh) and then spend the night in Enumclaw.
 Get an early start in Mowich Lake, and hike either to Tolmie Peak Lookout or to Spray Park.
 You can hike either one in just a few hours and be done by midday.
 Then drive about 2.5 hours to Sunrise in time for a hike there.
 If you’re visiting mid-summer when days are long, this is possible, but it will be a lot for one day…but, if there’s a will there’s a way!